vsitucal-personal/Vincent-s-CV/README.md

-# VESI_Resume
+# Vincent's CV
-My Resume written in LaTeX, a computer programming language used for typesetting technical documents
+My CV written in LaTeX, a computer programming language used for typesetting technical documents